X Article: The "long telegram"

 Kennan probably wrote rough drafts of a message before dictating a final version to his secretary, Dorothy Hessman, on February 22, 1946.
 Finishing late at night, he took the message to the Mokhovaya code room in Moscow and had it telegraphed back to Washington.
-The message was quickly dubbed the "long telegram" because, at a little over 5,000 words, it was the longest telegram sent in the history of the State Department.
+The message was quickly dubbed the "long telegram" because, at a little over 5,000 words, it was the longest diplomatic telegram sent in the history of the State Department.
 (Note: In Kennan's memoirs, he incorrectly describes the telegram's length as "some eight thousand words".
 Gaddis provided the same length in his earliest books and lectures before correcting himself in his 2011 biography of Kennan.)

 Identified as "511" by Kennan's State Department number, the message is divided into five sections, covering the Soviet Union's background, current features, future prospects and the implications these would have for the United States.
-It opens with an apology for its length but qualifies the necessity of responding to all the then pressing concerns at once.
+Briefly apologizing for its length, Keenan opens the telegram by stressing the urgency of the current situation, stating that it is necessary to address the concerns described within simultaneously.
 Kennan begins by laying out the world from the Soviet perspective, splitting it into socialist and capitalist sectors.
 The alliance between the United States and Great Britain was destined to fail, and would either lead to war between them or a joint attack on the Soviet Union.
 The Soviets believed they would ultimately prevail in such a conflict, but would need to grow their strength and exploit the capitalists' tendency towards conflict amongst one another in the meantime.
 Kennan described these ideas as absurd, pointing out that capitalist countries were not failing and were not always in conflict.
 Further, he described the idea that the United States and Great Britain would deliberately enter into a war against the Soviets as the "sheerest nonsense".

 Soviet policy will really be dominated by [the] pursuit of autarchy for [the] Soviet Union and Soviet-dominated adjacent areas taken together. ...
 [The Soviets are likely to turn] a cold official shoulder ... to the principle of general economic collaboration among nations.